Painters have brushes, musicians have instruments, and coaches have transformation techniques they use with their clients.

 Who is it for?

-It’s recommended for clients who are at an overwhelmed, burned out or helpless point in their lives and need a mindset shift.
+It’s recommended for clients who are overwhelmed, burned out, or helpless point in their lives and need a mindset shift.

 How does it work?

-Have your client draw 2 circles – a smaller circle within a large one.
+Have your client draw two circles—a smaller circle within a large one.

 Have them label the larger circle “The Things I Can Influence” and the smaller circle “The Things I Can Control.”